 This document describes how to use Tencent Cloud CDN to accelerate access to CVM.

-By delivering resources to a vast number of globally deployed cache nodes and leveraging Tencent's self-designed GSLB scheduling system, CDN enables nearby access to required resources for end users.
+By delivering resources to high numbers of globally deployed cache nodes and leveraging Tencent's independently developed GSLB scheduling system, CDN enables nearby access to required resources for end users.
 This reduces access delays caused by network congestion, distance, and ISP issues and effectively improves the download speed, responsiveness, and user experience.

 CVM provides scalable virtual computing resources in the cloud.
 You can launch CVM instances on different operating systems and load them into your custom application environment.
 As your business needs change, you can scale your computing resources in real time and adjust your CVM instance specifications accordingly.